EricJujianZou/AI-Prompt-Database/README.md

 PromptAssist is a Windows utility that runs in your system tray with two core abilities:

--   **Snippet Expansion:** Type a command (like `::email`) to replace it with longer text.
+-   **Snippet Expansion:** Type a command (like `::emailstarter`) to replace it with longer text.
 Use for code boilerplate, common replies, or text you type often.
 -   **LLM Augmentation:** Use the prefix `::Prompt([your-prompt-here)` to transform your prompt with added accuracy and context.

 ## Key Features